carboneio/carbone/doc/webserver.md

 When Carbone On-premise is executed for the first time, default folders are created automatically ([explanation here](#Carbone-Options-overview)).
 Custom plugins should be inserted in the `plugin` folder.

-### Override write template
+### Override template storage

-To override template writing, the file `storage.js` in the `plugin` folder has to be created.
-The function to export is `writeTemplate` and is described as follow:
+To override template storage, create the file `storage.js` in the `plugin` folder.
+It will be possible to upload your template into an Object Storage, S3 API or other storage systems.
+Export a function called `writeTemplate` with 5 arguments:
+- `req`: The req object represents the HTTP request and has properties for the request query string, parameters, body, HTTP headers, and so on.
+- `res`: The res object represents the HTTP response that a server sends when it gets an HTTP request
+- `templateId`: Unique template ID as a sha256 hash
+- `templatePathTemp`: Absolute path of the uploaded template
+- `callback`: callback function

+Additional file informations are available the request header:
+- `req.headers['carbone-template-extension']`: file extension (eg: 'xml')
+- `req.headers['carbone-template-mimetype']`: file mimetype (eg: 'application/xml')
+- `req.headers['carbone-template-size']`: file size in bytes

 ```js
 const fs = require('fs');